-The State of Connecticut and the Connecticut Council of Independent Colleges provided institutions with significant guidance for a phased return to on-campus operations being implemented over the course of the summer.
+The State of Connecticut and the Connecticut Council of Independent Colleges provided institutions with significant guidance for a phased return to on-campus operations.
 Colleges and universities are empowered to draft their own plans that must comply with regulations at the local, state, and national agency levels.
 These regulations are in place to safeguard the health of all employees and students.

 The following documents must be reviewed.
 All documents can be found on the Employee Portal under "Covid-19 Documents."
 We ask that you to follow the guidelines provided to ensure the health and safety of the campus community.

 - UB COVID-19 Interim Policies - Review frequently.